Tammy2014/ML_Elastic_-Price_-Optimization/README.md

 #### Goal:  Building a dynamic pricing model

 #### Method:    Implement a retail price optimization algorithm using regression trees.
 This is one of the
-                                first steps to building a dynamic pricing model.

 #### Tech Used:    Language - Python Libraries – NumPy, pandas, matplotlib, seaborn

 #### Models Tested: